 Better hosting resource usage

 Your hosting service has limits.
-Here at fortrabbit, our Apps are designed for web fast delivery processes.
+Here at fortrabbit, our Apps are designed for fast web delivery processes.
 When you upload photos to a CMS, these images need to be processed to multiple formats:

-- A thumbnail and large version
+- A thumbnail and a large version

 - Multiple image formats for different browser engines, webp and jpg